crossplane/uptest/design/design-doc-uptest-improvements-and-increasing-test-coverage.md

 ### Mocking Providers

-`Uptest` provisions physical resources while running tests on providers.
+Uptest provisions physical resources while running tests on providers.
 In some cases, users may want to run their tests on a mock system.
-Mocking providers is not directly the subject of `Uptest`, but enabling some existing mock infrastructures is the point of `Uptest`.
+Mocking providers is not directly the subject of Uptest, but enabling Uptest to run against existing mock infrastructures will be beneficial.

-For example, [localstack](https://github.com/localstack/localstack) is a cloud service emulator that runs in a single container on your laptop or in your CI environment.
+For example, [Localstack](https://github.com/localstack/localstack) is a cloud service emulator that runs in a single container on your laptop or in your CI environment.
 With LocalStack, you can run your AWS applications or Lambdas entirely on your local machine without connecting to a remote cloud provider.

-Currently, there is an infrastructure for localstack in `provider-aws`.
-If `ProviderConfig` is configured properly, it will be possible to perform the relevant tests in a mock way.
-Therefore, increasing the `ProviderConfig` coverage mentioned before and even allowing custom configurations is at a critical point in this context.
+Currently, there is an ability to use LocalStack in `provider-aws`.
+If `ProviderConfig` is configured properly, it will be possible to perform the relevant tests in a mocked way.
+Therefore, increasing the `ProviderConfig` coverage mentioned before and even allowing custom configurations is key to unlocking this capability.

 ```shell
 uptest e2e --provider-config="examples/localstack-config.yaml" --data-source="${UPTEST_DATASOURCE_PATH}" --setup-script=cluster/test/setup.sh --default-conditions="Test"